Stocks Extend Gains After Fed Decision

 Investors were still awaiting remarks from Fed Chairman Jerome Powell, which have swung markets in recent weeks.

-The yield on the benchmark 10-year U.S. Treasury note fell to 2.711%, according to Tradeweb, from roughly 2.73% before the announcement.
-Bond yields fall as prices rise and have stabilized following their December slide, with analysts more confident in the U.S. economy.
+The yield on the benchmark 10-year U.S. Treasury note fell to 2.715%, according to Tradeweb, from roughly 2.73% before the announcement.
+Bond yields rise as prices fall and have stabilized following their December slide, with analysts more confident in the U.S. economy.

 Data Wednesday also showed the private sector added more jobs than anticipated this month.
 Analysts are looking ahead to Friday's jobs report for the latest reading on economic activity.